uche1207/yorkshire_employment_visualisation/README.md

 # Data Visualisation Project

-## Overview
+## Project Overview
-This project analyses industry employment trends in Yorkshire and the Humber from 2015 to 2024, focusing on the impacts of COVID-19 and subsequent recovery.
-A composite visualisation of four charts is used to explore temporal trends, relative changes, recovery trajectories, and sectoral resilience.
+This project explores industry employment trends in Yorkshire and the Humber from 2015 to 2024, with a focus on the impacts of COVID-19 and the subsequent recovery.
+I created a composite visualisation that combines four charts to look at temporal trends, relative changes, recovery trajectories and sectoral resilience.

 ## Key Questions
 - How did employment levels change across industries during and after COVID-19?
-- Which industries experienced the most pronounced disruptions and recoveries?
+- Which industries were most affected and which recovered fastest?
 - How do pre-pandemic employment sizes relate to recovery rates?

-## Contents
+## Repository Contents
-- **data_visualisation_code.R** – R code used to create all visualisations.
+- **data_visualisation_code.R** – R scripts used to generate all visualisations
-- **bres_yorkshire_industry.xlsx** – Dataset of annual employee counts by industry.
+- **bres_yorkshire_industry.xlsx** – Dataset of annual employment counts by industry
-- **Figures/** – Folder containing all generated plots:
+- **Figures/** – Folder containing all plots:
   - Line chart (Chart A)
   - Heatmap (Chart B)
   - Small multiples (Chart C)
   - Scatterplot (Chart D)
-  - Composite visualisation
+  - Composite visualisation combining all four

 ## Visualisation Approach
-- The composite visualisation integrates four charts to provide a multi-dimensional perspective.
+- Combined four charts into a single composite visualisation to provide multiple perspectives
-- Charts were designed using the ASSERT framework and Grammar of Graphics principles.
+- Used ASSERT framework and Grammar of Graphics principles to design clear, interpretable charts
-- Accessibility, clarity, and interpretability were prioritised in all visualisations.
+- Focused on accessibility and clarity so insights were easy to understand

 ## Key Findings
-- COVID-19 caused varying employment disruptions across sectors.
+- COVID-19 disrupted employment differently across industries
-- Some industries recovered rapidly while others remained below pre-pandemic levels.
+- Some sectors recovered quickly, while others remained below pre-pandemic levels
-- The composite visualisation provides insight into structural shifts and sectoral resilience.
+- The composite visualisation highlights structural shifts and sectoral resilience

+## Author
+**Uche Dumzo-Ajufo**
+MSc Data Science, University of Sheffield